Spomni/simple-crud-api/README.md

 This command runs webpack to build an application and to put them into the `dist/` folder.<br>
 When building is completed the server will started from the build file `dist/main.js`.

+### Setup Environment

+To setup port and host thats are used to listen a server, you can add `.env` file.<br>
+To read env file, an application use the `dotenv` module.
+Read its [documentation](https://github.com/motdotla/dotenv#readme) to know how to works with the `.env` file.<br>
+If an env file does not exist an application will listen `localhost` on the port `3000`.

 ## Run Tests

-An apllication repository has four commands to test it.
+An application repository has four commands to test it.

 ### Unit Tests
 ```bash